Tips for Businesses

 - Consumers are aware of the ability of companies to 'green wash', so while it is important to communicate your activities to customers, make sure you are clear, leaving no room for confusion.
 This point is important for your brand's reputation as customers are likely influenced by user reviews and recommendations.

-5. Other NZ resources on the web
+5. Other Aotearoa resources on the web

 - Target Sustainability is an initiative of Christchurch City Council to assist businesses to become more sustainable through waste reduction, water and power-use efficiency.